sidney-eliot/3d-artists-handbook/content/theory/technical-side-of-character-design.md

 ## 🚧Work in Progress🚧
 - Have as much as logically possible merged together, to make rigging easy
-- Have as little overlaying meshes/ faces as possible, to avoid rigging issues
+- Have as little overlaying meshes and faces as possible, to avoid rigging issues